wanasak/book-redux-demo/README.md

 # Book Redux Demo

-This is a book collection app that represents an example application utilizing @ngrx This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.4.
+This is a book collection app that represents an example application utilizing @ngrx.

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.4.

 ## Included